MakhBeth/js-to-scss/README.md

 ## Extras

-This module will convert arrays in Sass list like string and will go recursively down to your object.
+This module will convert arrays in Sass-list-like string and will go recursively down to your object.
 Example:

 ```js